 Figure 5.2.2.7.1: Addition of additional PDU Session Anchor and Branching Point or UL CL

-1. UE has an established PDU Session with a UPF including the PDU Session Anchor 1 (PSA1).

-Ongoing charging interaction associated with the established PDU session (UPF).

-2. At some point the SMF decides to establish a new PDU Session Anchor.

-3. The SMF selects a UPF and using N4 establish the Branching Point (in case of IPv6 multi-homing) or a UL CL for the PDU Session.
+Ongoing charging interaction associated with the established PDU session (UPF).3.
+The SMF establishes the Branching Point (in case of IPv6 multi-homing) or a UL CL for the PDU Session.